datagrovecr/website/docs/jobs/index.md

 ## The Internship

-**Full Stack Intern** - Hourly Pay :dollar:, Equipment :computer:, Tuition Support :mortar_board:
+**Full Stack Intern** - Hourly Pay :dollar:, Equipment :computer:, Learn to Code :mortar_board:

 When in school we want your focus to be on learning everything you can, so you will work 8-10 flexible hours per week at the DatagroveCR office in Rohmoser for the internship.
 When your school is on break, come work with us 40 hours a week and write great software!